81525 Innovation Internship B

 Contribution to the development of graduate attributes

 This subject provides you with opportunities to build on your Innovation Internship A experiences to continue to develop your skills and attributes relevant to an innovation-oriented workplace.
-In this subject you apply your creative intelligence methods and practices to identified workplace challenges offering insights and recommending innovation opportunities.
-Feedback on your contributions and professionalism will be provided by your Stream Leader, to allow you to reflect upon your current abilities and refine goals for continuous learning in your chosen field of intra/entrepreneurship.
-Finally, the subject challenges you to develop your own unique transdisciplinary learning development plan, to enhance the knowledge, skills and experiences gained relevant to your professional career and future prospective employers.
+In this subject you will apply your creative intelligence methods and practices to identified workplace challenges offering insights and recommending innovation opportunities.
+Feedback on your contributions and professionalism will be provided by your workplace internship supervisor to allow you to reflect on your current abilities and refine goals for continuous learning in your chosen field of intra/entrepreneurship.
+Finally, the subject challenges you to develop your own unique transdisciplinary value proposition providing evidence of the knowledge, skills and experiences gained relevant to your professional career and future prospective employers.

 So your experiences as a student in this subject support you to develop the following graduate attributes (GA):